unhammer/DivvunPublicTenders/TenderAdmin.md

 ## Requirements

 * solid experience in the programming languages and other relevant skills needed for each subproject
-* audited xxx and tax reports for the last fiscal year
+* audited financial and tax reports for the last fiscal year
 * additional requirements listed for each subproject

 ## Selection criteria